What is Macular Degeneration and Other FAQs

 HOW TO PREVENT AMD?

-There are several proven macular degeneration prevention strategies you can practice:
+There are several proven strategies that can help prevent AMD:

 - Stop smoking